sisoe24/nukeserversocket/README.md

 ## 1.1.
 Features

-- Receive Python or BlinkScript code from any client in your LAN.
+- Receive Python or BlinkScript code from any client in your local network.
+(More on [Extendibility](#16-extendibility))
-  - Create your own client and let NukeServerSocket do the rest. (more on [Extendibility](#16-extendibility))
 - Connect more than one client to the same Nuke instance.
 - Receive/Send nodes from another Nuke instance in your local network.
-- WebSocket ready for browser-based text editors.
+- WebSocket-ready for browser-based text editors.

 ## 1.2.
 Client applications